PROFILE SNAPSHOT

 The wave of influencer marketing platforms that came afterward operates downstream of the framework Heller built.
 The 360-degree approach.
 The brand-talent fit analysis.
 The integrated amplification.
 These are now industry standards — and they are standards because Talent Resources made them ones.

 Twenty years in, Heller is still building.
 TR Ventures takes the framework into equity.
 The Celebrity-Brand Fit Index codifies it into research.
+The AI Casting Index extends the work into AI-era discovery measurement.
 The trajectory is the same as it has always been: see what others haven't seen yet, build the operating system, then own the category.